Bertrand256/dash-masternode-tool/doc/proposals.md

 #### Privacy

-If you own several masternodes, you should consider that casting a vote with all of them simultaneously is in effect publicly linking all of the nodes to a single owner, which may be considered a privacy risk.
+If you own several masternodes, you should consider that casting a vote with all of them simultaneously is in effect publicly linking all the nodes to a single owner, which may be considered a privacy risk.
 The following screenshot highlights this point:
 ![Simultaneous voting](img/dmt-proposals-vote-time-offset.png)
 Bear in mind that all of this information is available to anybody with access to any Dash daemon.